Status symbol

 A status symbol is a visible, external symbol of one's social position, an indicator of economic or social status.
 Many luxury goods are often considered status symbols.
 Status symbol is also a sociological term – as part of social and sociological symbolic interactionism – relating to how individuals and groups interact and interpret various cultural symbols.

+Etymology

+The term "status symbol" was first written in English in 1955, but from 1959 with the publication of the bestseller "The Status Seekers" greater distribution.
+There, journalist Vance Packard describes the social strategy and behavior in the USA.

 By region and time

 As people aspire to high status, they often seek also its symbols.
 As with other symbols, status symbols may change in value or meaning over time, and will differ among countries and cultural regions, based on their economy and technology.

 For example, before the invention of the printing press, possession of a large collection of laboriously hand-copied books was a symbol of wealth and scholarship.
 In later centuries, books (and literacy) became more common, so a private library became less-rarefied as a status symbol, though a sizable collection still commands respect.

 In some past cultures of East Asia, pearls and jade were major status symbols, reserved exclusively for royalty.
 Similar legal exclusions applied to the toga and its variants in ancient Rome, and to cotton in the Aztec Empire.
 Special colors, such as imperial yellow (in China) or royal purple (in ancient Rome) were reserved for royalty, with severe penalties for unauthorized display.
 Another common status symbol of the European medieval past was heraldry, a display of one's family name and history.